-How are the Jurisdiction poverty reducing goals, programs, and policies coordinated with this affordable housing plan opportunities and advantages to its residents to help prevent poverty from impacting them.
+How are the Jurisdiction poverty reducing goals, programs, and policies coordinated with this affordable housing plan?

+The amount of resources provided by the CDBG program is not sufficient for the County to undertake extensive housing activities.
+However, the County will continue to coordinate its economic development initiatives with the needs of local residents, especially as they pertain to employment and the provision of financial opportunities.
+It is in the County's best interest to try to offer the greatest opportunities and advantages to its residents to help prevent poverty from impacting them.
 The presence or threat of poverty can lead to a variety of social issues including crime and increased dropout rates as well as become a drain on County and municipal finances as these populations need increased services.
 The County, therefore, works diligently to address poverty and its causes in all aspects of planning and development and the provision of services by the County.